Genus bounds for min-max minimal surfaces: Proof of Lifting Lemma: Proposition

-We explain the main idea to deal with intersecting balls in the simplified setting of two balls $B_1$ and $B_2$ along the curve $\gamma$ that do intersect.
-Suppose further that $B_1\cup B_2\subset B$ where the sequence $\Sigma_j$ is almost-minimizing in $B$.
+We explain the main idea to deal with intersecting balls in the simplified setting of two intersecting balls $B_1$ and $B_2$ along the curve $\gamma$.
+Suppose further that $B_1\cup B_2\subset B$ where the sequence $\Sigma_j$ is still almost-minimizing in $B$.
 We can first take the $1/j$ replacement $V_j$ for $\Sigma_j$ in $B_1$.
-Then in the interior of $B_1$ , $V_j$ is a union of $n$ normal graphs by Lemma \ref{replacementtheory} (we have no idea how it looks at the boundary).
-The upshot is that we then get curvature bounds for the intersection of $V_j$ with the part of the boundary of $B_2$ that is contained in $B_1$.
+In the interior of $B_1$ , $V_j$ is a union of $n$ normal graphs by Lemma \ref{replacementtheory} (though we have no information regarding how it looks at the boundary of $B_1$).
 Then we can adjust $V_j$ so it is smooth over the boundary of $B_1$ and argue that $V_j$ is still almost minimizing in $B$ and therefore also $B_2$.
-Then we can take the $1/j$ replacement in $B_2$ to arrive at a surface $W_j$.
-Thus again our resulting surface is an honest union of $n$-graphs in $B_2\cup B_1$ except for a small wedge region (see Figure 9).
-Bridging this gulf comprises what we call the No Folding Proposition - but the advantage is that now we can use the fact that $W_j$ is a minimal surface, no longer a sequence of weakly converging varifolds.
-We can then apply the curvature bounds for the curves that make up "most" of the $W_j$ intersected with the boundary of the wedge in a Gauss-Bonnet argument to bound the $L^2$ norm of $|A|$ in the gap region.
-This then implies straight away that the "parking garage" structure in this region persists away from finitely many points.\\
+Thus $V_j$ converges to the same limit as $\Sigma_j$.
+Then we can take the $1/j$ replacement of $V_j$ in $B_2$ to arrive at a new surface $W_j$.
+Again $W_j$ has the same limit as $\Sigma_j$.
+By Schoen's estimates, we obtain that $W_j$ is an honest union of $n$-graphs in $B_2\cup B_1$ except for a small wedge region $W:=(B_2\setminus B'_2)\cap B_1$, where $B'_2$ denotes the ball $B_2$ shrunk slightly.
+Bridging this gulf comprises what we call the No Folding Proposition \ref{nofolding} - but now $W_j$ restricted to $W$ is a minimal surface, no longer an arbitrary smooth varifold not satisfying any PDE.
+We then use an integrated Gauss-Bonnet argument to bound the $L^2$ norm of the second fundamental form of $W_j$ over the wedge region $W$.
+This implies graphical smooth convergence of $W_j$ away from finitely many points, so by perturbing the curve $\gamma$ slightly to avoid these points, we obtain the desired result.

 Our argument is fundamentally different from the original lifting lemma in that we will at the outset abondon all hope to lift any curves to the original min-max sequence.
-We will need to use stable replacements of the sequence and lift curves there to take advantage of Schoen's estimates.
+Instead we use stable replacements of the sequence and lift curves there to take advantage of Schoen's curvature estimates. \\ \\